Zuehlke/springboot-sec-tutor/README.md

 # springboot-sec-tutor

+## Table of content
+- Introduction
+- Transport Layer
+- Authentication (who you are)
+- Authorization (what are you allowed to do)
+- Data security
+- CORS (Cross-Origin Resource Sharing)
+- HTTP Security Headers (Browsers defenses)
+- Cookie Security

 ---

 ## Introduction
 This guide covers the security concerns about RESTful-backed applications.
 Spring boot is used to show example backend implementations of these concerns.
 Client implementations are not covered, only described.
 Furthermore guide covers browser defenses that should be implemented.